-The Museum Quarter is one of the most popular neighborhoods in Amsterdam, and for a good reason.
-It is home to some of the city’s most famous museums, including the Rijksmuseum, Van Gogh Museum, and Stedelijk Museum.
-If you are looking for a spot close to all the best museums in Amsterdam,
+Museum Quarter continues to be an underrated place for tourists, mainly because of its proximity to museums.
+It is home to some of the city’s most famous museums, including the Rijksmuseum, Van Gogh Museum, and Stedelijk Museum, all considered the best museums in Amsterdam.

 Best Places to Stay in Museum Quarter